Mathematical Correctness

 - Mathematical specifications: Formal documentation of consensus rules

-- OpenTimestamps audit logging: Immutable proof of verification artifacts
+- OpenTimestamps audit logging: Optional transparency for verification artifacts

 See Also